- Team Finals Complete Results

 - Complete Pan Am Games recaps, results and photos

-Team USA currently leads the men’s team rankings with a total score of 342.000.
-Colombia trails in second with a 340.850, and Canada is third with 335.200.
+The USA, which competed in the first subdivision, earned a total score of 342.000.
+Both Brazil and Puerto Rico competed in the second subdivision.
+Brazil earned a total 346.100 to take first place, and Puerto Rico’s 344.850 put them ahead of the United States.
 The team finals also determine which gymnasts will advance to the all-around and individual event finals.

 All times Eastern